gbmhunter/blog/content/electronics/components/inductors/_index.md

 The below image shows a typical inductance vs. current curve for a ferrite core, SMD inductor that could be used on a 3A SMPS design.
 It's rated saturation current is 4.2A.
 Notice how after the current increases beyond this point, the inductance of the inductor drops of rapidly.

-{{< img src="inductance-vs-current-graph-wurth-7447789003-3.3uh.png" width="502px" caption="Inductance vs. current graph of the Wurth 7447789003, a 3.3uH ferrite SMD inductor with a specified saturation current of 4.2A."  >}}
+{{% figure src="inductance-vs-current-graph-wurth-7447789003-3.3uh.png" width="502px" caption="Inductance vs. current graph of the Wurth 7447789003, a 3.3uH ferrite SMD inductor with a specified saturation current of 4.2A."  %}}

 As governed by the basic induction equation, applying a constant voltage across an inductor will lead to a linear increase in current.
 This will be the case until the saturation point, at which the current will begin to increase more rapidly, until is reaches a limit determined only by the DC resistance of the windings.